 You can pay using your virtual card at any vendor that accepts traditional credit card payments, making them a new, innovative, and safer way of making payments.
 In addition, you can use virtual payments for most online purchases.

 And what’s more is that you can also, sometimes, set a maximum spend or charge limit to prevent overcharging.
 What can’t you do with a virtual card?
 It’s easy.
 You won’t be able to withdraw cash.
-This is because you don’t have a physical card with a magstripe or Chip&PIN.
+This is because you don’t have a physical card with a magstripe or chip and PIN.

 What is a virtual credit card?